rails/rails/guides/source/api_app.md

 config.middleware.delete ::Rack::Sendfile
 ```

-Keep in mind that removing these middlewares will remove support for certain
+Keep in mind that removing these middleware will remove support for certain
 features in Action Controller.

 Choosing Controller Modules